intel/edge-developer-kit-reference-scripts/platforms/coreultra/arl/README.md

 cd edge-developer-kit-reference-scripts/platforms/coreultra/arl
 ```

-### 4. Run setup script
+### 4. Run the Setup Script

 This step will configure the basic setup of the platform.
 Make sure all of the requirements have been met before proceeding to the next step.

 ```bash
 sudo ./setup.sh
 ```
-During installation, it may ask you to reboot your system.
+During the installation,you may be required to reboot your system.
 Reboot the system and run `./setup.sh` again.
 Installation is completed when you see this message:
 > ✓ Platform configured

 ## Next Step